cm2435/tapas_model_deployment/README.md

-small change to test CI
+small change to test CI new test